amin-rami/Linear-Algebra-Project/README.md

-# Sharif University Linear Algebra Project
+# Sharif University Linear Algebra Final Project
-This is a project for linear algebra course, Sharif UT, 2022.
+### This is a project for linear algebra course, Sharif UT, 2022.

 ---

-**The project consists of two parts**
+**The project consists of two parts:**
 1- **Matrix Decomposition Methods**
   * Schur Decomposition
   * SVD